 The main floor offers a wonderful full bedroom suite and has been named "The Lighthouse Room," which light and airy colors, a newly installed split system and a three-quarter ensuite.

-Off of the kitchen, there is "The Den" with a queen sleeper sofa and full bath.
+Off of the kitchen, there is "The Den" with a full sleeper sofa and full bath.
 Up the stairs of The Den you enter into "The Cove" bedroom with queen bed, split AC system, and gorgeous views of the water.
 Keeping the windows open at night while listening to the waves crash and enjoying the sea breeze will give you the ultimate feel of vacation!

 Upstairs, you will find two additional bedrooms- The Master Suite and The Caribbean Room.
 The Caribbean Room is bright and cheerful with a Queen bed and full ensuite bath, unobstructed ocean views, you feel as though you are right on the sea.
 The Master Suite brings the true feel of relaxation.
 It's King bed, large Smart TV, sitting area and ensuite, you may never want to leave!